 - Make a travel packing checklist prior to departure of necessary items such as ID, prescription medications, and other travel essentials to make your scenic train rides as seamless as possible.

-- Don’t forget to bring along a favorite book, pack some games, and download movies or shows on your electronic device for longer rides.
+- Don’t forget to bring along a favorite book, pack some family board games, and download movies or shows on your electronic device for longer rides.

 - Many railroads and stations offer complimentary luggage assistance that can be helpful to busy families when arriving or departing.